Can people change? How does the world change?

 Amy Jellicoe (Dern) is having a midlife crisis.

-Episode 1 opens with her breakdown at work...
+Episode 1 opens with a major meltdown at work...

-… She flees to a new-agey recovery center, where she finds a glimmer of possibility: A new life of grace, ease, and mindfulness.
+… She flees to a tropical recovery center, where she finds a glimmer of possibility: A new life of grace, ease, and mindfulness.

 The show explores both extremes - tantrums and serenity.
 It pokes fun at new-age feelgoodery and "wellness culture".
-And it offers a rare portrayal of meditation on TV - the quiet mind, and the petty mental chatter.
+And it offers a rare portrayal of meditation on TV - the quiet mind, along with the petty mental chatter.

 "Enlightened" has three main strengths: